MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/troubleshooting.md

 **Reason**

 There might be several reasons pertaining to publishing failure.
 The following are some examples that might have caused the failure:
-- All theSome users under the selected hierarchy may not be assigned the forecast manager or forecast user role.
+- Some users under the selected hierarchy may not be assigned the forecast manager or forecast user role.
 - Some users are disabled under the selected hierarchy when you publish the forecast definition.

 **Resolution**